UmmItC/Blog/content/en/blog/Linux/Gentoo/Gentoo-Post-installation.md

 ---
 author: "Arcsly"
-title: "Enhancing Your Gentoo Linux Installation: Post-Installation Guide"
+title: "Enhancing Your Gentoo Linux Installation: Post-Installation"
 description: "Take your Gentoo Linux system to the next level with user management, sudo, system logging, NTP time synchronization, CPU optimization, Neofetch, and optional Wi-Fi support."
 tags: ["Open-RC", "Gentoo", "Linux"]
-date: 2023-09-20T21:56:40+0800
+date: 2023-09-20T16:40:21+0800
 thumbnail: https://wallpapercave.com/wp/wp11345838.png
+lastmod: 2023-09-21T16:40:24+0800
 ---

 ## Introduction

- In this comprehensive post-installation guide, we'll take you through crucial steps to enhance the security, functionality, and performance of your Gentoo system.
-By the end, you'll have a finely-tuned Gentoo installation tailored to your needs.
+In our previous article, we accomplished the installation of XFCE with XORG, setting the stage for a functional Gentoo Linux system.
+Now, as we delve into this comprehensive post-installation guide, we'll lead you through pivotal steps aimed at elevating the security, functionality, and performance of your Gentoo setup.
+By the time we wrap up, you'll have a fully operational Gentoo Linux system tailored to meet your daily computing needs.

 ## User Management

 During the installation process, you primarily used the root account for configuration tasks.
 However, for improved security and easier system management, it's essential to create a dedicated user account for everyday use.

+In addition, As a long-time Linux user, I don’t think there is any need to explain why it is necessary to use normal user as your daily account.

 ### Create a User Account